 Q: At which rinks does GSHL play?

-Q: Can I move up or down a level?
+Q: Can I move up or down a level (division)?

-A: Yes.
-You can either come out for an Evaluation Skate to get rated and placed, or occasionally a player knows a captain that will take a player up or down to their team.
-As players get older, some move to the over 40 league.
-Some beginners move up a division a year as their skating and skills improve.
+A: Absolutely!
+You can either come out for an Evaluation Skate to have your skills assessed and placed in an appropriate division.
+On occasion, a player knows a captain that will take a player up or down to their team.
+As players get older, some move to the age-based division.
+Most beginners and even teams move up a division after one year as their individual and/or teams skating and skills improve.

-A: The 40+ league is for players over 40.
+A: The 40+ division is for players over 40 years old.
 The pool of eligible players is re-drafted into teams every season.
 The skills of the players may vary, but the teams are drafted in a way to create parity.
 Each player is rated 1-10 and all the 1's get drafted first, etc. until all the players are drafted.
-A player new to 40+ should come to an Evaluation Skate and get rated.
-Existing players will pretty much keep their old rating.
+A player new to 40+ division should come to an evaluation skate and get assessed.
+Existing players will keep their old assessment.
 The captains will meet before each season, draft players, and notify their teams.

 Q: Is body-checking allowed?

 A: No. The GSHL is a strict non-checking league.
 However, please keep in mind that this does not mean "no contact".
 Ice hockey is a contact sport so you will bump into and make contact with fellow players during the course of play.
 Also keep in mind that there is an inherent risk of injury that all players assume when taking the ice and playing hockey.